tatomyr/purity/README.md

 **Purity** exposes two main instruments to manipulate an application:

-- `init` which initializes the app with a default state
+- `init` which initializes the app with a default state (application-wide)

 - `render` tag that wraps string templates that represent app components